joehahn/spark-one-off/README.md

-7 Meanwhile, the launch_cluster script also calls launch_datasci which launches the persistent datasci instance that will host the jupyter dashboard.
+7 Meanwhile, the launch_cluster script also calls launch_datasci which launches the persistent datasci instance that hosts the jupyter dashboard.
 Use the AWS console to get its public IP and ssh into datasci:

         datasciIP=54.202.212.90